Godot Development

 Timeback Signals

-Connect to signals to handle activity, user, and XP responses:
+Connect to signals to handle activity, user, XP, and highest grade mastered responses:

 func _ready():